Smart Speaker & Echo Show Repair Cost UK 2026: Amazon Echo, Nest Audio & More

 Can an Echo Show screen be repaired?

-Yes — we replace the display assembly rather than the whole unit, from £44.95 on a Show 5 (2nd Gen) up to £119.95 on a Show 21, with touch recalibration on reassembly.
+Yes — the display assembly comes out and a new one goes in while the rest of the unit stays, from £44.95 on a Show 5 (2nd Gen) up to £119.95 on a Show 21, with the touch layer recalibrated on reassembly.

 Why is my Alexa not responding to voice commands?

-It may be a mic-array fault, but rule out the wake-word setting, the mic-mute button and Wi-Fi first.
-If the device still does not hear you after those checks, a mic-array repair runs from £14.95.
+It can be a failed mic array, but check the wake-word setting, the mic-mute button and the Wi-Fi before anything else.
+If the speaker still cannot hear you once those are clear, a mic-array repair starts at £14.95.

 Do I need to deregister my Echo before sending it in?

-Yes — deregister it at amazon.co.uk/mycd under Devices first.
-This clears its link to your account, routines and pairings; re-register on return.
-No credentials are needed for the repair.
+Yes — deregister it under Devices at amazon.co.uk/mycd first.
+That cuts its link to your account, routines and pairings; you re-register it when it comes back.
+The repair asks for no credentials of yours.

 Is it worth repairing an Amazon Echo or just buying a new one?

-Worth repairing in almost every case — a driver or mic repair is well under half a replacement, and you keep your existing Alexa routines, smart-home pairings and voice profile intact.
+Worth repairing in nearly every case — a driver or mic fix sits well below half the price of a new speaker, and your Alexa routines, smart-home pairings and voice profile all carry on untouched.

 What is the guarantee on smart speaker repairs?

-27 months on speakers, mics, displays and cameras — more than double the 12 months most independents offer.
+27 months on speakers, mics, displays and cameras — more than double the 12-month norm elsewhere.
 Charging connectors and power-board work carry the relevant connector tier.